Klavionik/jobs-candidates-api/README.md

 ## How to run
 1. Clone the repository.
-2. Run `$ docker compose up --wait` to start services and seed the database with mock data.
+2. Run `$ docker compose up --wait` to start services and populate the database with mock data.
 3. As soon as all services are up and healthy, visit `http://localhost:8005/docs` in your browser to see the OpenAPI docs and try out the API.